-2.2 Getting Started
+3.2 Getting Started (using the Windows bundle)

-- Copy the contents of the bundle in a directory on your disk (let us call it [BUNDLEPATH]). - Run the "Notepad++Portable.exe" from the [BUNDLEPATH]\editor directory. - Open a model (eg. [BUNDLEPATH]\examples\demo01.yml) - Press F6 to run the model.
+- Start the Notepad++ editor by using the shortcut you created during installation. - Open a model (eg. <BUNDLEPATH>\examples\demo01.yml) - Press F6 to run the model.
 A console window will open within the editor and display the status of the simulation.
 After the simulation completes, the console window becomes interactive. - Use this console to explore the results.
 If you already quit the interactive console and want to explore the results with the interactive console again without (re)simulating the model, you can press F7. - Alternatively, you can explore the results "graphically" by pressing F9.
 This will open both the input dataset and the result file (if any) with an hdf5 viewer (ViTables).